younisyousaf/react-food-app/README.md

 # Food App

-Welcome to the Food App, a React-based application for searching and viewing recipes using the Spoonacular API.
+Welcome to the Food App, a React-based application for searching and viewing recipes using the Edamam API.
 This app allows users to search for recipes, view details, and more.

 ## Table of Contents